 Good Manufacturing Practices (GMP)

 What is GMP?
-Good Manufacturing Practices (GMP) is a set of guidelines developed by the public health and safety organization NSF International.
+Good Manufacturing Practices (GMP) is a set of guidelines developed specifically to prevent harm from occurring to the end user.

-To get GMP certification, nootropic manufacturers must follow a strict set of GMP rules, including rules related to:
+To achieve GMP certification, nootropic manufacturers are audited and inspected to make sure that they follow a strict set of GMP rules, including rules related to:

 - Facility cleanliness - sterile equipment, air filtration and climate control to eliminate safety risks of cross-contamination, mold, etc.